soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 Thermal fluctuations in isolated systems can result in the system exploring different minima in the landscape before settling down in a high-quality minimum.

+## **A Thermodynamic core**

+In one of the previous sections , we had talked about how to design a thermodynamic core using first principles.

+Early classical computers followed the [Von-neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) architecture.
+Then as time went on, we evolved to a single bus system, thus "streamlining" the architecture using MCUs.
+These processors are scalar in nature.
+Later on, we evolved to graphic processors which are very good at leveraging matrix multiplication orders of magnitude greater than CPUs.
+The streaming multiprocessors (SMs) of GPUs are effectively vector processors, and can process thousands of operations on a single clock cycle.

+A thermodynamic core has to follow [stochastic processes](https://en.wikipedia.org/wiki/Stochastic_process), because we are taking advantage of a d- dimensional Eucledian space and therefore utilizing uncertainty.
+The randomness in a system can generate many outcomes and thus, it will be easier to sample.
+Classifications become simpler if we use stochastic processes- the state space is easier to sample.

+We need to design a processor which will be able to solve Markov processes , and therefore relax a noisy harmonic oscillator, in the presence of thermal fluctuations.
+This is one way of doing it.